The FDA posts recall of erectile dysfunction and antidepressant drugs that had a packaging mix-up

 The affected lots of medicines involved in the mix-up include:

-- 100 mg tablets of Sildenafil with a lot number of 36884, and an expiration date of 03/2022.
+- 100 mg tablets of sildenafil with a lot number of 36884, and an expiration date of 03/2022.

-- 100 mg tablets of Trazodone Hydrochloride with a lot number of 36783 and an expiration date of 06/2022.
+- 100 mg tablets of trazodone hydrochloride with a lot number of 36783 and an expiration date of 06/2022.

-AvKARE says consumers with questions regarding the recall can contact the company at 1-855-361-3993 Monday – Friday (8 a.m. – 4 p.m.
-CST).
-They also note that consumers should contact their doctor immediately if they experience adverse symptoms from taking the mixed-up products.
+AvKARE says consumers with questions regarding the recall can contact the company at 1-855-361-3993 Monday-Friday (8 a.m.-4 p.m.
+CT).
+It also notes that consumers should contact their doctor immediately if they experience adverse symptoms from taking the mixed-up products.

 We’ve reached out to AvKARE to ask for additional comment on the matter.